DavidChu0424/Market_Information_from_TWSE/README.md

 # Market_Information_from_TWSE
-1. Get the market information from TWSE web.
+1. Get the stock trading information from TWSE web.
+2. Base on web crawler to get the stock trading information.